-Nurses may be working in homes in which they experience differences in basic social values and behavior than those of their own.
+Home care nurses may work with families basic social values and behavior that are different than their own.
 These differences should not be identified to the parents.
-As long as the life style and behaviors of the family do not risk harm to the child or prevent the nurses from doing the job they are there to do, how a family lives is their own choice.
-Most concerns in this area center on judgments regarding discipline of the child and/or siblings, housekeeping, and relationships.
-Similarly, the financial affairs of the family including how a family chooses to spend their funds is not the business of the nurses.
-It is recognized however, that it can be difficult to work in an environment where values differ dramatically.
-If nurses find the differences too distressing, it may be necessary to consider the decision not to work with a particular family.
+As long as the lifestyle and behaviors of the family do not risk harm to the child or prevent the nurses from doing their job, how a family lives is their own choice.
+Most concerns in this area center on judgments regarding the discipline of the child and/or siblings, housekeeping, and relationships.
+Similarly, the financial affairs of the family including how a family chooses to spend their funds, not the nurse's business.
+It is recognized, however, that it can be difficult to work in an environment where values differ dramatically.
+If nurses find the differences too distressing, it may be necessary to consider not working with a particular family.